Sunroom vs 3-Season Room: What’s the Difference in BC?

 A properly built 4-season room maintains 20°C+ inside even when it’s -15°C outside.
 That requires:

-- Floor insulation: R-10 minimum over frost-protected foundation
+- Floor insulation: insulation over a frost-protected foundation

 - Windows: Double-pane Low-E at minimum; triple-pane recommended